kukuu/AGILITY/white-paper/severlessComputing-vs-containers/README-severless-computing-vs-containers.md

 ## What are microservices?

 Microservices are segments of an application.
-Each segment is a microservice performs one service, and multiple integrated microservices combine to make up the application.
+Each segment is a microservice, performs one service, and multiple integrated microservices combine to make up the application.
 Although the name seems to imply that microservices are tiny, they do not have to be.

 One of the advantages of building an application as a collection of microservices is that developers can update one microservice at a time instead of updating the entire application when they need to make changes.
 Building an application as a collection of functions, as in a serverless architecture, offers the same benefit but at a more granular level.